 There’s a lot to consider when it comes to starting a food business.
 As well as creating a unique and tasty product, there is a wide range of things to be aware of – from facilities, equipment and staff, to regulations, hygiene and more.

-Froghop have helped many individuals and companies with both their product and their production.
+Froghop have helped many individuals and companies with both their product, process and production.
 We’ve gathered together some tips and information to help when you’re starting a food business.
 Whatever stage you’re at, it makes real sense to consider these things carefully.

 The right place and facilities

 Style and decor is up to you, but the perfect home for creating your product must comply with strict regulations and allow you to prepare food safely (even if it is your actual home).